A reference frame-based microgrid primary control for ensuring global convergence to a periodic orbit: Introduction

 \section{Introduction}

-Microgrids are considered key to achieving sustainability of power systems by transitioning from centrally operated power plants to distributed energy resources (DER).
-Microgrid primary control refers to the lower-level control that determines the transient dynamics under sudden load or generation changes.
-Besides the steady state characteristics, the primary control of ac microgrid is designed to maintain stability under large power disturbances while relying on minimum communication between DER units.
-The stability analysis of primary control is thus the basis of all microgrid functionalities, where the main problem is to find the optimal DER control scheme and parameters to ensure stability and transient smoothness for the microgrid.
+Microgrids are considered key to achieving the sustainability of power systems in their transition from centralized generation to distributed energy resources (DER).
+Microgrid primary control refers to the lower-level control that defines the transient dynamics under sudden load or generation changes.
+Besides its steady-state characteristics, the primary control of the microgrid is designed to maintain stability under large power disturbances without relying on communication between DER units~\cite{olivares2014trends}.
+Hence, stability analysis of the microgrid primary control is the basis for microgrid functionalities, where the main problem is to find the optimal DER control scheme and parameters to ensure convergence of the overall microgrid to a steady state through a sufficiently smooth transient.

-A prerequisite for the stability of primary control is to allow flexibility in the DER power output so that the power disturbance can be shared in steady states.
-This steady state power sharing is usually provided by the droop characteristic of the control (droop control) where active and reactive power droop down relative to their nominal values depending on the frequency and voltage increases.
-Droop control can be roughly classified as either related to the swing equation~\cite{schiffer2014conditions,de2017bregman,schiffer2019global} or virtual oscillators~\cite{subotic2020lyapunov,he2023nonlinear}.
-Due to the variable frequency, the stability problem of droop control is more difficult than a set point tracking problem considered in~\cite{riverso2014plug,tucci2020scalable,strehle2021unified}.
+A prerequisite for the primary control to maintain stability is to allow some flexibility in the DER power output, so that random power disturbances can be shared when steady state is reached.
+Steady-state power sharing is usually provided by the droop characteristic of the control (droop control), where active and reactive power outputs are lowered in response to the increases in voltage frequency and amplitude.
+Various implementations of droop control can be roughly divided into the swing equation~\cite{schiffer2014conditions,de2017bregman,schiffer2019global,8454492} and virtual oscillators~\cite{lu2022virtual,subotic2020lyapunov,he2023nonlinear}.
+In analyzing its stability, the variable steady-state frequency creates significant challenges, which can be explained by the synchronized steady state being a limit cycle~\cite{garofalo2016energy,yi2020orbital}.
+The frequency of the limit cycle is associated with the power sharing in the microgrid and is not fixed.
+Hence, the control objective is different from the usual a set point tracking problem as studied in~\cite{riverso2014plug,tucci2020scalable,strehle2021unified}.